 (More condensation, of course, including omitting the scene where the Jewish Army came down to relieve the Romans.
-Such gratitude people have.
+Such are going on. gratitude people have.

 (Steven Saylor (chronicler of Gordianus the Finder) says that this is the episode where the show jumps the pistrix, due to its treatment of Cleopatra.)